Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 - See how the Depth of Field scale changes as you rotate your aperture ring, rotate your focus ring, and rotate your zoom if you have a zoom lens.
-This will help you remember how those changes will affect your depth of field (zone).
+This will help you remember how those changes affect your depth of field (zone).

 - Calibrate your eyeballs to certain distances.
-I’m fairly confident that I can guestimate my height for a horizontal distance, just under six feet.
+I’m reasonably confident I can guestimate my height for a horizontal distance, just under six feet.
 I also spent so much time on my 27-foot sailboat that I can guestimate that distance really well.
 Train yourself to guestimate a few distances like that.

 - “Zone Focus” on objects at known distances – measure them out if you need to.
 Put that distance within different places in that zone, like at the beginning, middle, and end.
 See where it still looks sharp.

-- Hit the streets, or your backyard, or wherever else, and just zone focus over and over.
+- Hit the streets or your backyard, or wherever else, and just zone focus over and over.
 Try different focus distances, apertures, and focal lengths.

 The more you practice, the better you’ll get at this!
 Being able to set a focus zone when you don’t have the time to use other focus methods will really help you capture more memorable photos!
 An entire chapter of the Fujifilm Camera Fundamentals course is dedicated to different manual focus techniques if you’d like to learn more in an interactive format.